web-deps/odom/docs/collections.md

 - `options`
   - Type: `Object`
-  - Required: Yes
+  - Required: Yes.
-  - Usage: contains the options for updating Map
+  - Usage: Contains the options for updating Map.
-  - Reference: refer to the next section
+  - Reference: Refer to the next section.

 _updateMap Options_